 Like all sources, primary sources have their pitfalls.
 There can be a temptation to assume that, because someone has firsthand experience of something, their account must be perfectly credible.
 But humans are a complex constellation of biases that shape our perceptions of the world around us.
 Even the most honest among us lie about something, even if it’s only to ourselves.

 Always approach a primary source with a critical eye.
-Ask yourself questions like:
+Here are some questions you can ask yourself when assessing material:

 - Who created this?